PufferFinance/website-docs/docs/deployed-contracts.md

 ## Deployment Addresses

-Please check [Deployments and Access Control](https://github.com/PufferFinance/Deployments-and-ACL/tree/main/docs/deployments) Github repository for the definitive addresses of all deployed contracts on mainnet and Holesky and the associated ABIs.
+Please check [Deployments and Access Control](https://github.com/PufferFinance/Deployments-and-ACL/tree/main/docs/deployments) Github repository for the definitive addresses of all deployed contracts on all chains.